Saul666/DataScienceAssignment3/REPORT_IDAN.md

 Baseline you are comparing against (for A: your best Assignment-1 model):

-The goal of Option A is to predict whether a customer will leave a negative review ($\text{review\_score} \le 2$) based on order, shipping, and payment features.Because negative reviews represent a minority class (~12–15% of total orders),  Accuracy is a misleading metric (a dummy classifier predicting "not negative" for everything achieves ~85% accuracy).
+The goal of Option A is to predict whether a customer will leave a negative review based on order, shipping, and payment features.Because negative reviews represent a minority class,  Accuracy is a misleading metric (a dummy classifier predicting "not negative" for everything achieves ~85% accuracy).

 Therefore, we evaluate models using:

 ROC-AUC (Primary Metric): Measures ranking performance across all decision thresholds without being biased by class imbalance

-.F1-Score (Secondary Metric): Balances Precision (avoiding false alarms) and Recall (catching actual unhappy customers) for the minority positive class ($\text{is\_negative} = 1$).
+.F1-Score (Secondary Metric): Balances Precision (avoiding false alarms) and Recall (catching actual unhappy customers) for the minority positive class .

 PR-AUC (Precision-Recall AUC): Tracks minority class performance directly under extreme class imbalance.